Risk-indifference Pricing of American-style Contingent Claims: Risk-indifference pricing

 Note that while all process in $\mathcal{H}^\prime_\text{sell}$ are $\mathbb{F}^{\text{sell},\tau}$-predictable, not all $\mathbb{F}^{\text{sell},\tau}$-predictable processes are contained in $\mathcal{H}^\prime_\text{sell}$.
 Specifically, $\mathcal{H}^\prime_\text{sell}$ contains only the processes that are depending on the realization of the stopping time, not on the random variable itself.

 Based on this clarification on the informational structure of the problem, we turn our attention to the seller's risk-indifference price for an American put.
-Here, the relevant set of hedging strategies in this case is $\mathcal{H}^\prime_{\text{sell}}$ as the seller has no prior knowledge of the exercise time of the put; she can only choose from hedging strategies that get updated after the exercise time is observed, thus $\mathcal{H}^\prime_{\text{sell}}$ is the set of strategies that is relevant.
+Here, the relevant set of hedging strategy selection functions in this case is $\mathcal{H}^\prime_{\text{sell}}$ as the seller has no prior knowledge of the exercise time of the put; she can only choose from hedging strategies that get updated after the exercise time is observed, thus $\mathcal{H}^\prime_{\text{sell}}$ is the set of strategy selection functions that is relevant.
 For any choice of strategy $H\in \mathcal{H}^\prime_{\text{sell}}$, the seller will follow the strategy $H(T, t, \omega)$ until $\tau(\omega)$, and after $\tau(\omega)$, she switches to the strategy $H\bigl(\tau(\omega),t,\omega\bigr)$ which is $\tau(\omega)$ dependent.
-We emphasize that this strategy $h_\cdot^\tau(\omega)$ is only $\tau(\omega)$ dependent and not $\tau$ dependent.
+We emphasize that this strategy $h_\cdot^\tau(\omega)$ is only $\tau(\omega)$ dependent and not $\tau$ dependent, i.e., depends only on the realization of the random variable in the specific scenario, not on $\tau$ as a random variable (cf. \cite[Section 2]{Kue02} for a discussion in the context of decision functions).
 This is a necessary distinction as the seller only observes $\tau(\omega)$ and may not glean any further knowledge of $\tau$.
 Given that strategy, the seller has to minimize the risk by considering the worst case over all stopping times.
 As she does not have insight into the buyer's information structure, she cannot optimize over $\mathcal{T}_{t,T}^\text{buy}$ but has to stick to the information available to her, i.e., use $\mathcal{T}_{t,T}^\text{sell}$.